TildaYngman/morfars-stuga/README.md

 Personal Brief for project
 "A pair project with individual responsibility.
 Creating a booking/information web application for a Family business cabin rental.
-The application needs to be deliverable with a booking request system and Q&A component, as well as information about the cabin."
+The application needs to be deliverable with a booking request system and a Q&A component, as well as information about the cabin."

 ....